As a main rule, a fee is charged for a change of name.

 > Read about fees

-> Read about Certificate of personal data
+> Read about the Certificate of Personal Data

 > Look up any words and terms that you are not familiar with